SenseLogic/ATLAS/README.md

 ## Known issues

-Due to technical issues with Obsidian's event handling system :
+Due to the way Obsidian handles events :
-*   the child note list is not always immediately refreshed;
+*   The child note list may not be immediately refreshed;
-*   The note links and buttons are not always immediately effective.
+*   The note links and buttons may sometimes need a second click.

 ## Version